-Flood insurance consistent with standard Fannie Mae/Freddie Mac requirements must be in place.
+- Flood insurance consistent with standard Fannie Mae/Freddie Mac requirements must be in place. - Flood insurance must be included in the borrower's escrow account even if all other escrows have been waived.

 14.15.2 Hazard Insurance

 Hazard insurance consistent with standard Fannie Mae/Freddie Mac requirements must be in place.